solana-labs/solana/docs/src/running-validator/vote-accounts.md

 ### Vote Authority

 The _vote authority_ keypair is used to sign each vote transaction the validator node wants to submit to the cluster.
-This can be the same keypair used as the validator identity for the same vote account, or a different keypair.
+This doesn't necessarily have to be unique from the validator identity, as you will see later in this document.
 Because the vote authority, like the validator identity, is signing transactions frequently, this also must be a hot keypair on the same file system as the validator process.